Harlow S. Orton: U.W. Law School and elected offices

 Orton served as dean of the University of Wisconsin Law School from 1869 to 1874.
 He was elected a final time to the Assembly in 1870, this time unopposed, as one of several "people's" candidates; he described himself as "a conservative democrat, or democratic-whig, or independent, [who] believes in a strong government of the people".
 (Democratic incumbent Alden Sanborn was not running for re-election.)
 He was succeeded in 1871 (the Assembly having been redistricted in the meantime) by Democrat John D. Gurnee.
 Orton ran for Congress in 1876 as a Democrat, against Republican incumbent Lucien B. Caswell, but lost by 348 votes (0.55% of the vote); and served one term as mayor of Madison in 1877.

 Supreme Court

-In 1877, Wisconsin amended its constitution to create two more seats on the Supreme Court and Orton was elected.
+In 1877, Wisconsin amended its constitution to create two additional seats on the Supreme Court, and Orton was elected.
 Orton became the chief justice when Chief Justice William Lyon retired in 1894.

-Orton was on the Supreme Court until he died July 4, 1895.
-He and his wife Elizabeth Cheney had four children.
+Orton served on the Supreme Court until he died on July 4, 1895.
+He and his wife, Elizabeth Cheney, had four children.